 - Iceland has shown stronger recovery from its financial crisis despite bank defaults and large depreciation.

 Problems of Leaving the Euro

-- A debt default and decision to abandon the Euro, would be a serious blow to reputation of Greek economy, it could make it difficult to borrow in future (though you may argue that their reputation is already damaged and really markets are pricing in a partial default)
+- A debt default and decision to abandon the Euro would be a serious blow to the reputation of the Greek economy, it could make it difficult to borrow in future (though you may argue that their reputation is already damaged and really markets are pricing in a partial default)

 - A Greek exit may put greater pressure on other Eurozone economies who are struggling to raise finance on bond markets.

 It is not a time to worry about issues of prestige.
 The Greek economy is in desperate measures and on the current course, it can only get worse.
 At the moment the strategy seems to be to ‘strangle the economy’ (austerity policies) hoping this will solve the problem of potential debt default.
 But, it hasn’t worked and I can’t see how another round of austerity will do anything other than cause higher unemployment and lower economic growth.